-The present findings are drawn from a work of science fiction but the importance is threefold.
+The present findings are drawn from a work of science fiction but their importance is threefold.
 First, our results reinforce and expand the gothic tone of Frankenstein and its underlying exploration of moral and scientific responsibility.
 Second, our results cast new light on the creature and his motives for inhabiting the wilds of South America, a lower-competition environment.
-Third, our results bolster the speculative concerns of Frankenstein with empirical support – humans would indeed face species interactions ‘full of terror’.
-The nature of this terror is termed competitive exclusion, a concept that escaped definition until the early 20th Century.
+Third, our results bolster the speculative concerns of Frankenstein with empirical support—humans would indeed face species interactions “full of terror.”
+The nature of this terror is termed competitive exclusion, a concept that escaped definition until the 1930s.
 We conclude by suggesting that the central horror and genius of Mary Shelley’s novel lies in its early mastery of foundational concepts in ecology and evolution.

+Acknowledgements

+This viewpoint stems from an assignment in an undergraduate course, Victorian Literature & Science, taught by Professor Mary Poovey in 1996.
+We are grateful for her feedback then, and for the recent comments of Christopher Kempes, Taal Levi, Eric Libby, Marc Mangel, Patricia McKee, and Mark and Sarah McPeek.

+Supplemental material

+Simulations and model results can be explored with an interactive online application (using the Mathematica CDF player) available at http://xxx.

-Nathaniel J. Dominy (nathaniel.j.dominy@dartmouth.edu) is a Public Voices Fellow of the OpEd Project and a Professor in the Departments of Anthropology and Biological Sciences, Dartmouth College.
-Justin D. Yeakel (jyeakel@ucmerced.edu) is an Omidyar Fellow of the Santa Fe Institute and an Assistant Professor in the School of Natural Sciences, University of California, Merced.
+Nathaniel J. Dominy (nathaniel.j.dominy@dartmouth.edu) is a Public Voices Fellow in the OpEd Project and a professor in the Departments of Anthropology and Biological Sciences, at Dartmouth College, in Hanover, New Hampshire.
+Justin D. Yeakel (jyeakel@ucmerced.edu) is an an assistant professor in the School of Natural Sciences, at University of California, Merced and an Omidyar Fellow at the Santa Fe Institute.

 Figure caption

-Figure 1.
-A. Extinction time given competitive environment.
-B. Population trajectories for humans (blue) and creatures (green) given initial growth in the Amazon catchment (dotted) and Europe (solid).
-C. Time to extinction vs. the human population size during initial growth of the creature population.
+Figure 1. (a) Extinction time given competitive environment. (b) Population trajectories for humans (descending) and creatures (ascending) given initial growth in the Amazon catchment (dotted) and Europe (solid). (c) Time to extinction versus the human population size during initial growth of the creature population.